ClickHouse/ClickHouse/docs/en/query_language/syntax.md

 ## Keywords {#syntax-keywords}

-Keywords are not case-sensitive when they correspond to:
+Keywords are case-insensitive when they correspond to:

 - SQL standard.
 For example, `SELECT = select`, `AS = as`.
 - Implementation in some popular DBMS (MySQL or Postgres).
 For example, `DateTime = datetime`.